 The Bank places limits on the amount of risk for individual counterparties (groups of related counterparties) as well as for industry, geographical, the level of risk and market concentrations.
 The exposure to any single counterparty is further restricted by sub-limits.
 The credit risk concentration is analyzed by estimating the large exposure ratio to the Bank's Tier 1 capital.
-According to Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, the Bank treats as high the credit exposure if the exposure value is 10% or more of the Bank's Tier 1 capital.
+According to Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and amending Regulation (EU) No 648/2012, the Bank treats as high the credit exposure if the exposure value is 10% or more of the Bank's Tier 1 capital.
 Any credit exposure to a single customer or a group of related customers may not exceed 23% of the Bank's Tier 1 capital.
-If a customer is a credit institution or investment firm or group of connected clients, which is composed of one or more credit institutions or investment firms, and the host country of such customer is the European Union or other comparable country (according to 2014/908/EU: Commission Implementing Decision of 12 December 2014 on the equivalence of the supervisory and regulatory requirements of certain third countries and territories for the purposes of the treatment of exposures according to Regulation (EU) No 575/2013 of the European Parliament and of the Council Text with EEA relevance) then total exposure may not exceed 95 percent of the Bank's Tier 1 capital.
-If such a customer is registered in a country that does not meet the above conditions, the exposure may not exceed 23 per cent of the Bank's Tier 1 capital.
+If a customer is a credit institution or investment firm or group of connected clients, which is composed of one or more credit institutions or investment firms, and the host country of such customer is the European Union or other comparable country (country mentioned Commission Implementing Decision (EU) 2021/1753 of 1 October 2021 on the equivalence of the supervisory and regulatory requirements of certain third countries and territories for the purposes of the treatment of exposures in accordance with Regulation (EU) No 575/2013 of the European Parliament and of the Council) then total risk exposure may not exceed 95 percent of the Bank's Tier 1 capital.
+If such a customer is registered in a country that does not meet the above conditions, the risk exposure may not exceed 23 per cent of the Bank's Tier 1 capital.
 During the reporting period the Bank has complied with the requirements described in this paragraph.